-Hedonic adaptation, also known as “the hedonic treadmill,” is general human tendency to return to a set level of happiness despite life’s ups and downs.
+Hedonic adaptation, also known as “the hedonic treadmill,” is a general human tendency to return to a set level of happiness despite life’s ups and downs.

-It is simply a logical way of our brain to save energy and automate everything it can, turning it into a habit and getting used to it very quickly – but also quite a killjoy.
+It is simply a logical way for our brain to save energy and automate everything it can, turning it into a habit and getting used to it very quickly – but also quite a killjoy.